duanjunhyq/sequdas/README.md

 - Archival information, QC results and taxonomic report can be viewed through a mobile-friendly web interface
 - Pass sequence data along to another remote server via API (IRIDA)

+## Architecture

+SeqUDAS consists of three components:

+- Data manager: Installed on a PC directly attached to an illumina sequencing machine.
+- Data analyzer: Installed on a server to run the data analysis jobs.
+- Web Application: Installed on a server to provide account management and QC data viewing

 ## Installation

 The package requires: